goossens/ObjectTalk/docs-src/tour/about.md

 ObjectTalk is however a good starting point to learn programming and it's also good if you want to learn language development.
-Those of you who have ever looked at the code for compilers and interpreters for populars languages will probably know what I mean.
+Those of you who have ever looked at the code for compilers and interpreters for popular languages will probably know what I mean.

 The objectives for the development of ObjectTalk are: